rromard/rromard/content/post/2021-06-09-the-police-and-prison-defunding-dividend/index.markdown

 Such gains are, of course, on top of immediate boon of restricting the coercive powers of the capitalist state.
 Even if divestment from policing and prisons weren't a good economic investment for society, it would **still be the correct path to follow.**

-To "ask about alternatives to police," as [criminologist Luis Fernandez](https://www.mcgilldaily.com/PoliceIssue/Restorative-Justice.html) puts it, "is to ask the question of what are the alternatives to capitalism?"
-Abolition of the police a necessary step in ending the [inherently racist, oppressive, and violent order of capitalism](https://yellowheadinstitute.org/2020/07/15/police-brutality-in-canada-a-symptom-of-structural-racism-and-colonial-violence/) that police exist to enforce— but it just so happens that divestment also contains great economic potential.

 {{< figure src="police_chart1.svg" alt="Graphic showing figures for spending on police of $15.1 billion and on prisons \$5.04 billion in 2017-2018.">}}